Tarek Al-Ghoussein

-Tarek Al-Ghoussein (طارق الغصين; 17 January 1962 – 11 June 2022), was a Kuwaiti multi-genre artist best known for his work that investigates the margins between landscape photography, self-portraiture, and performance art.
+Tarek Al-Ghoussein (طارق الغصين; 17 January 1962 – 11 June 2022), was a Kuwaiti Palestinian multi-genre artist best known for his work that investigates the margins between landscape photography, self-portraiture, and performance art.
 His work moved away from subjects of land, belonging, nostalgia and barriers and instead gravitated toward the metaphorical transit to his ancestral homeland - Palestine.
 He moved between abstraction and the explicit conditions found in certain places.

 Career

 Tarek Al-Ghoussein was born in Kuwait to Kuwaiti parents of Palestinian ancestry who were originally displaced from their ancestral homeland in Ramleh, Palestine.
 His father, Talat Al-Ghoussein, was a famous Kuwaiti journalist, editor and a diplomat who served as the Kuwaiti Ambassador to the United States during the 1960s.
 His family moved a lot during his childhood between Kuwait, United States, Morocco, and Japan.
 He received his bachelor's degree in photography from New York University and completed his master's degree in Fine Arts from University of New Mexico.
 He held several positions during his career, worked as a photojournalist, taught photography at the American University of Sharjah, and at the time of his death was a professor at New York University branch in Abu Dhabi.